MatterMiners/lapis/docs/source/glossary.rst

       available resources e.g. number of cores, memory, or disk.
 A resource provider can provide a number of pools.

+      The simulation differentiates between static and dynamic pools.
+While the specified number of :term:`drones <Drone>` is initialised once for static pools, the demand for :term:`drones <Drone>` is continually updated by a given :term:`controller` for dynamic pools.

    Scheduler
       An autonomous process that assigns :term:`jobs <Job>` for execution from the :term:`Job Queue` to any appropriate :term:`drone`.
-The process of job-to-drone-assignments builds on a specified matchmaking logic.
+The process of job-to-drone-assignment builds on a specified matchmaking logic.

    Utilisation
       Information about the effectiveness of use of resources acquired by a